 Students should be sure to visit the South Hall Administrative Support Center to complete new hire paperwork.
 They will also provide department keys and answer any questions regarding payment and employment.
 In order to accept support as a TA (Teaching Assistant) or GSR (Graduate Student Researcher) it is necessary for students to bring with them a birth certificate or social security card AND driver’s license OR passport.
 Click here for a list of acceptable documents.
 Foreign students are required to bring their passport and all current visa information.

 The ACCESS Card is the student identification card, which can be obtained at the ACCESS Card Center located in the UCen, on the main level.
 Students should bring proof of registration and photo identification.
 The ACCESS card is required to utilize various campus services, such as free access to the local MTD bus system and the UCSB Recreation Center.

-The week prior to Fall quarter includes a variety of events and workshops intended to help prepare new students for success as both teachers and learners at the graduate level.
+The two weeks prior to Fall quarter include a variety of events and workshops intended to help prepare new students for success as both teachers and learners at the graduate level.
 Students are expected to participate in all events.
-In addition to departmental orientation and the annual departmental dinner event, Campus-wide Orientations (including new TA Orientation) will also take place during this time.
+In addition to departmental TA and general orientation and the annual departmental welcome party, Campus-wide Orientations (including new TA Orientation) will also take place during this time.
 Students should be sure to always arrive to events on time so that invited guests, speakers, and faculty may begin their introductions and presentations promptly as scheduled.